• Skip to primary navigation

 Maybe I should have titled this post, "How to make cauliflower taste better."
 Cauliflower seems to be the darling of the no-carb world right now.
 But, I don't find cauliflower on its own tastes very good.
 It's a big old hunk of hard white boring vegetable.
 Yes, I said that.
 Do you agree?

 My family's favorite pickles are the refrigerated Clausen pickles.
 We love the flavor!
-I don't normally advertise brands, but these pickles are truly the best.
+I don't normally advertise brands, but these pickles are the best.
 They are in the refrigerated section of your grocery store.

 pickle jar full of pieces of raw cauliflower